-- a) On March 2, 2018, the Company announced a Termination Agreement and Mutual Release (the "Termination Agreement") with Toshiba Corporation ("Toshiba") whereby both parties agreed to settle a bond purchase agreement entered on April 18, 2012 related to the 200,000 pounds of uranium concentrate (the "Bond B" or "Uranium Loan"). - b) On April 5, 2018, the Company announced significant positive results of a membrane separation review study focused on optimizing the capital and operating costs of the Madaouela project. - On May 1, 2018, the Company confirmed \$4.5 million cash payment to Toshiba under the Termination Agreement. - d) On June 5, 2018, the Company closed a non-brokered private placement for gross proceeds of \$4.7 million (CAD\$6.1 million). - e) On July 9, 2018, the Company announced the conclusion of the Termination Agreement with Toshiba.
+- a) On March 2, 2018, the Company announced a Termination Agreement and Mutual Release (the "Termination Agreement") with Toshiba Corporation ("Toshiba") whereby both parties agreed to settle a bond purchase agreement entered on April 18, 2012.
+On April 26, 2018, pursuant to the terms of the Termination Agreement, the Company made \$4.5 million cash payment to Toshiba.
+On July 9, 2018 the Company announced the conclusion of the Termination Agreement and recognized \$5 million gain from this settlement. - b) On April 5, 2018, the Company announced significant positive results of a membrane separation review study focused on optimizing the capital and operating costs of the Madaouela project. - c) On June 5, 2018, the Company closed a non-brokered private placement for gross proceeds of \$4.7 million (CAD \$6.1 million). - d) On September 19, 2018, the Company announced the appointment of SRK Consulting (UK) Ltd ("SRK") and SGS Bateman (Pty) Ltd. ("SGS") as the consultants for the completion of a feasibility study for Madaouela project.